e-gov/cvi/libs/ui/src/lib/metadata-card/metadata-card.component.md

 ## How to use

-Pass `--left-border-color` CSS variable to the Sass component.
+Pass `--cvi-metadata-card-left-border-color` CSS variable to the Sass component.
 (See example colors in `metadata-card.ts`.)